 Metering Configuration

 Failure to submit your Metering could delay payments and/or potentially lead to agreement termination.
-Your Metering Aggregation information will also support you in completing your Satisfactory Performance Days and Extended Performance (if applicable) obligations.
+Your Metering Configuration information will also support you in completing your Satisfactory Performance Days and Extended Performance (if applicable) obligations.

 You must log in to My EMRS and check all components allocated to a CMU have been approved.